When it’s time to retire the decades of beige, and you’re tired of white, what color do you choose?

 Gray works well in any room of the house, and doesn’t show dirt or pet hair as easily as a dark brown, or white rug would.

-Our rugs have a non-slip backing that makes them a perfect solution to the safety hazard of bunched up rugs slipping and sliding across the floor.
+HH&M rugs are made with a non-slip backing that makes them a perfect solution to the safety hazard of bunched up rugs slipping and sliding across the floor.

 Making the Switch to a New Neutral